-In closing, I again commend the Chairman Addabbo and the Committee fro considering the adoption of Same Day Registration.
-If amended to allow individuals to both register fro the first time on Election Day or change/update existing registration records from elsewhere in the state, New York can expect to see increased voting, decreased affidavit balloting, and great overall improvement in election administration.
+In closing, I again commend the Chairperson Cheh and Members of the Committee on Government Operations and the Environment for considering the adoption of Same Day Registration.
+With SDR, the District of Columbia could expect to see increased voting, decreased provisional balloting, and an overall improvement in election administration.